 The project assignment consists of three related stages.
 The competition will be organized in three days each of which represents one competition stage.
 Teams will be given an assignment in the morning, deal with it during the day and present their solutions to supervisors in the afternoon.
 Team solutions are graded and ranked each day.
 The best teams will qualify for and compete in the finals in the fourth day of the competition when they will present their solutions to a panel of judges who will announce the winner of the Engineering Arena.

-Who might compete in the Arena?
+Who might compete in the Arena

 Full time students studying in the field of Technical Sciences and the related subfields of Mechanical Engineering, Electrical Engineering, Mechatronics, Robotics, Naval Architecture and Aerospace Engineering (recommended but not limited to) can compete in the Engineering Arena.

-Ante OreškovićMentor Team Lead, FER
+Ante OreškovićMentor Team Leader, FER

 Ivan PavićMentor Team Member, FER